News

 • In Scotland: The No One Left Behind programme.

-• In Northern Ireland: The PEACEPLUS Youth Programme 3.2, Training for Success, or Skills for Life and Work.
+• In Northern Ireland: PEACEPLUS Youth Programme 3.2, Training for Success, or Skills for Life and Work.

-When Can't You Extend the Child Benefit?
+When Can't You Extend Child Benefit?

-How to Extend Your Child Benefit Claim
+How to Extend Your Child Benefit Payments

 Don't Miss the 31 August Deadline

-How Much Support Can You Receive?
+How Much Benefit Could You Receive?

 What if Your Child's Plans Change?